 Rep. Lujan's office has compiled information that may be helpful for students across the 3rd Congressional District.
 His office encourages young constituents to learn more about the legislative process and their government.

 In Washington, interns' responsibilities will vary.
-They will be asked to answer phones, run errands, research legislation for Rep. Lujan and his legislative staff, attend hearings and briefings, and answer constituent letters on various issues before the House.
+They will be asked to answer phones, research legislation for the Member and legislative staff, attend hearings and briefings and answer constituent letters on various issues before the House.
 As a result, interns learn about the legislative process and the many other functions of a congressional office.

-In my New Mexico office, interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting with media clips.
-In addition, interns may be assigned to assist in various constituent case work or work on District-based projects of importance.
+In my New Mexico offices, internships also run throughout the fall, spring and summer semesters.
+Interns may be asked to do a variety of things, including day-to-day office work such as answering phones, writing letters and assisting constituents.
+In addition, interns may be assigned to assist in various constituent casework or work on District-based projects of importance.

 If you would like more information on congressional internships please contact the office at 202-225-6190.